Building a CD process using OpenShift Pipelines

 4. Adding tasks to the Pipeline

-Now when the groundwork on building the pipeline is done, let's add the tasks to it.
+Now when the groundwork for building the pipeline is done, let's add the tasks to it.

 Open the pipeline in edit mode (select Pipeline from the main menu, select the pipeline name, and then go to Actions -> Edit Pipeline)